Dallas Long

-Dallas Crutcher Long (born June 13, 1940) is a retired American track and field athlete, who mostly competed in the shot put.
+Dallas Crutcher Long (June 13, 1940 – November 10, 2024) was an American track and field athlete, who mostly competed in the shot put.
 Between 1959 and 1964 he set six official and five unofficial world records.

+Sports Achievements

-His first was at the 1959 Santa Barbara Easter Relays, the last in 1964 in the USA vs USSR dual meet.
+His first world record was at the 1959 Santa Barbara Easter Relays, the last in 1964 in the USA vs USSR dual meet.
 Long attended the University of Southern California.
 He competed at the 1960 Summer Olympics, where he won a bronze medal behind fellow Americans Bill Nieder and Parry O'Brien.
 One of his coaches was Frantisek (Frank) Louda, an American-Czech who had held the European hammer throw record in the 1930s.
 Long returned four years later to Tokyo for the 1964 Summer Olympics and won a gold medal.
 Domestically he won the AAU title in 1961 and the NCAA title in 1960–62.

 While a senior at North High School in Phoenix, Arizona, he set the National High School Record in the shot put.
 He was Track and Field News "High School Athlete of the Year" in 1958.